Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion: Introduction

 Deep generative models encounter distinct training and sampling challenges.
 Variational Autoencoder (VAE)~\citep{kingma2013auto} can be trained easily but may suffer from posterior collapse, resulting in blurry samples, while Generative Adversarial Network (GAN)~\citep{goodfellow2014generative} generates high-quality samples but faces training instability.
 Conversely, Diffusion Model (DM)~\citep{sohl2015deep,ho2020denoising, song2020score} addresses these issues by learning the score (i.e., gradient of log-density)~\citep{song2019generative}, which can generate high quality samples.
 However, compared to VAE and GAN excelling at fast sampling, DM involves a gradual denoising process that slows down sampling, requiring numerous model evaluations.

 Score-based diffusion models synthesize data by solving the reverse-time (stochastic or deterministic) process corresponding to a prescribed forward process that adds noise to the data~\citep{song2019generative,song2020score}.
-Although advanced numerical solvers~\citep{lu2022dpm, zhang2022fast} of Stochastic Differential Equations (SDE) or Ordinary Differential Equations (ODE) substantially reduce the required Number of Function Evaluations (NFE), further improvements are challenging due to the intrinsic discretization error present in all solvers~\citep{de2021diffusion}.
-Recent developments in sample efficiency thus focus on directly estimation of the integral along the sample trajectory, amortizing the computational cost of numerical solvers. \emph{Distillation models}~\citep{salimans2021progressive} in Figure~\ref{fig:umbrella}, exemplified by the Consistency Model (CM)~\citep{song2023consistency}, presents a promising approach for estimating the integration with a single NFE (Figure~\ref{fig:i_am_fig_1}).
-However, their generation quality does not improve as NFE increase, and there is no straightforward mechanism for balancing computational resources (NFE) with quality.
+Although advanced numerical solvers~\citep{lu2022dpm, zhang2022fast} of Stochastic Differential Equations (SDE) or Ordinary Differential Equations (ODE) substantially reduce the required Number of Function Evaluations (NFE), further improvements are challenging due to the intrinsic discretization error present in all differential equation solvers~\citep{de2021diffusion}.
+Recent developments in sample efficiency thus focus on \emph{Distillation models}~\citep{salimans2021progressive} (Figure~\ref{fig:i_am_fig_1}) that directly estimates the integral along the Probability Flow (PF) ODE sample trajectory, amortizing the computational cost of numerical solvers, exemplified by the Consistency Model (CM)~\citep{song2023consistency}.
+However, their generation quality does not improve as NFE increases (the red curve of Figure \ref{fig:sampling_cifar10}).
+Theorem 1 (in this paper) explains this inherent absence of speed-quality trade-off in CM's multistep sampling by the overlapping time intervals between jumps.
+This persists as a fundamental issue when training jumps solely to zero-time as in CM.

-This paper introduces the \emph{\textbf{C}onsistency \textbf{T}rajectory \textbf{M}odel} (CTM) as a unified framework simultaneously assessing both the integrand (score function) and the integral (sample) of the Probability Flow (PF) ODE, thus bridging score-based and distillation models (Figure \ref{fig:umbrella}).
-CTM estimates both infinitesimal steps (score function) and long steps (integral over any time horizon) of the PF ODE from any initial condition, providing increased flexibility at inference time.
-Its score evaluation capability accommodates a range of score-based sampling algorithms based on solving differential equations~\citep{song2020score}, expanding its applicability across various domains~\citep{saharia2022palette}.
-In particular, CTM enables exact likelihood computation, setting it apart from previous distillation models.
-Additionally, its integral approximation capability facilitates the incorporation of distillation sampling methods~\citep{salimans2021progressive,song2023consistency} that involve long ``jumps'' along the solution trajectory.
-This unique feature enables a novel sampling method called \emph{$\gamma$-sampling,} which alternates forward and backward jumps along the solution trajectory, with $\gamma$ governing the level of stochasticity.
+This paper introduces the \emph{\textbf{C}onsistency \textbf{T}rajectory \textbf{M}odel} (CTM) as a unified framework simultaneously assessing both the integrand (score function) and the integral ( \djk{jump}) of the PF ODE, thus bridging score-based and distillation models.
+More specifically, CTM estimates anytime-to-anytime jump, ranging both infinitesimally small jumps (score function) and long jumps (integral over any time horizon) along the PF ODE, providing increased flexibility at inference time.
+Particularly, our unique feature enables a novel sampling method called \emph{$\gamma$-sampling,} which alternates forward and backward jumps along the solution trajectory, with $\gamma$ governing the level of stochasticity.